motiteux/1-on-1s/README.md

 - What’s the worst part about your job?
 - It doesn’t seem like you’re enjoying ________, what would you rather be doing?
 - It seems like you’re enjoying ________, is this an area of interest for you?
+- Tell me, is there anything in your life that has ever interested you?

 ### Short-term Goals